Crowell, Nebraska

 Crowell is an unincorporated community in Dodge County, Nebraska, United States.

 History

 Crowell was laid out in 1883.
 It was either named for the proprietor of a local grain elevator or for Prince S. Crowell, a railroad official.

+Oak Springs

+Prior to the platting of Crowell, a small settlement called Oak Springs had been established southwest of the present site.